dmeister/dmeister.github.io/content/posts/2020-05-25-effective-java.md

 ### Item 68: Adhere to generally accepted naming conventions

-*[1/5]* C++ have not generally accepted naming conventions which one could adhere, too.
+*[1/5]* C++ does not have generally accepted naming conventions which one could adhere to.
 C++ developers can't even agree if `const` comes left or right of the decayed type.
-The right answer is right BTW.
-The nearest match is [NL.8](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rl-name), which recommends to at least have a consistent naming convention in house.
+The right answer is right, BTW.
+The nearest match is [NL.8](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rl-name), which recommends at least having a consistent naming convention in-house.

 # Chapter 10: Exceptions

 The exception system in Java and C++ works quite differently.
-And I have to emit that I never in the last 20 years coded in a C++ codebase with used exceptions (not a joke), so my knowledge in this topic is a bit hazy.
+And I have to admit that I never in the last 20 years coded in a C++ codebase that used exceptions (not a joke), so my knowledge on this topic is a bit hazy.

 ### Item 69: use exceptions only for exceptional conditions